kayden765/python-ddos-multitool-script/README.md

 2. **No IP Storage:** The Vercel image logger does not store logs locally
 3. **Ephemeral Storage:** Vercel serverless functions use temporary storage
 4. **Session Isolation:** Each run creates a new timestamped log file
+5. **Input Directory:** The `core/input/` folder is gitignored to prevent accidental commit of wordlists, tokens, or IP lists

 ### What Gets Logged